What Is DriverUpdate?

 I got involved with Slimware Utilities update almost exclusively because it was reviewed well by PC Mag.
 It was a bad experience.
 You pay for the product and they load it with the warnings that they may have to access a lot of information.
 However, once you are loading a tech begins to tell you that you once they locate issues they may have to have a “tech” work on the problem, which means you are buying a program that will locate issues so that you can pay more to solve the issues.
 I was just looking for driver updates on Windows 7.
 When it became clear that this was not what it purported to be, I told the tech I was not going further and was not going to provide the kind of personal information they were asking and wanted to stop the sale.
 Well, I got a nice note saying sorry we will miss you, but they charged my Paypal account anyhow.
 So I paid $30 to have a short conversation with someone who wanted to sell me more products.
 We all know when to stop and back away from something and I did, but nevertheless I have nothing and was charged for full amount for a 12 month subscription which they collect immediately even though you are charged by the month.
 Since they were telling me good bye, sorry you are leaving in the half hour once would think that 12 months did not expire.
 If you advertise a product, by the month, then collect the whole year’s amount and keep it when the customer cancels it while it is in progress of loading.
 Slimware has some issues with being honest with the people who tries to use them.
 I am disappointed and disappointed that they have the endorsement of PC mag.

-From what we see here from one unsatisfied user is that instead of helping him update his drivers, the program asked him to pay $30 to contact a tech support team that advertised more products from the same publisher – Slimware Utilities.
+From what we see here from one unsatisfied user, instead of helping him update his drivers, the program asked him to pay $30 to contact a tech support team that advertised more products from the same publisher – Slimware Utilities.

 Another user was extremely frustrated that a pop-up on his compter asking to download a driver update, because his Windows drivers are outdated appeared on his browser.
 Technically it is impossible for a browser pop-up to advertise this software and this is why the user has written the following comment: